-Chapter 3: Direct-to-Consumer (DTC) Strategies Are Becoming Essential for CPGs
+Chapter 3: DTC Strategies Are Becoming Essential for CPGs

 Direct-to-consumer, or DTC, is a CPG e-commerce strategy transforming the industry so quickly that the trend deserves its own chapter.
 The DTC market, known for subscription services or fast shipping and “hip” marketing, includes everything from mattresses to sneakers.
 It also includes many CPG startups, which jump-started the trend of buying these products online in the first place.